 An article in the Harvard Business Review corroborates the importance of setting a time limit on those tasks that are important but not urgent, “To avoid spending all your time answering emails and texts, try scheduling important tasks in your calendar.
 Block out an hour or two so that the task doesn’t get lost in the blur of the day… If your task still feels intimidating, shrinking it further until it seems doable.
 You might end up with a goal that’s one-fourth or one-tenth the size of what you initially considered – but it’ll feel much more achievable.” （Boyes）

 Sometimes, deadlines help the muse to start speaking.
-The Accomplishment System (TAS), a new approach for taking elephant-sized goals and breaking them down into bite-sized pieces, has a software that helps you review and focus your commitments, then when you have scheduled time in your day to complete the task, a timer is there to help you focus that time to keep you from being distracted by electronic devices, alerts, pop-ups and interruptions.
-Check it out at www.neverbehind.com/TAS
+The Accomplishment System (TAS), a new approach for taking elephant-sized goals and breaking them down into bite-sized pieces, has a software that helps you review and focus your commitments, then when you have scheduled time in your day to complete the task, a timer is there to help you focus that time to keep you from being distracted by electronic devices, alerts, pop-ups, and interruptions.
+Check it out at www.neverbehind.com/accomplish

-So, go ahead and set your goals, decide what is important, block out a time during your day or week, set a timer, and eat your frogs!
+So, go ahead and set your goals, decide what is important, block out time during your day or week, set a timer, and eat your frogs!

 BoyesAliceHow to Focus on What’s Important, Not Just What’s Urgent．Harvard Business Review．[Online][Cited: 23 October 2018．]https://hbr.org/2018/07/how-to-focus-on-whats-important-not-just-whats-urgent．

 Eat a Live Frog Every Morning, and Nothing Worse Will Happen to You the Rest of the Day．Quote Investigator．[Online]22 October 2018．https://quoteinvestigator.com/2013/04/03/eat-frog/#note-5847-11．